-The installation of slapd (the Stand-alone LDAP Daemon) will create a minimal working configuration with a top level entry, and an administrator's Distinguished Name (DN).
-In particular, it will create a database instance that you can use to store your data.
+Installing slapd (the Stand-alone LDAP Daemon) creates a minimal working configuration with a top level entry, and an administrator's Distinguished Name (DN).

+In particular, it creates a database instance that you can use to store your data.
 However, the suffix (or base DN) of this instance will be determined from the domain name of the host.
-If you want something different, you can change it right after the installation when you still don't have any useful data.
+If you want something different, you can change it right after the installation (before it contains any useful data).

 This guide will use a database suffix of dc=example, dc=com.
+You can change this to match your particular setup.